val-beresneva/GitDocs/src/snapshotting/notes.md

 by this notes merge strategy.

 ## EXAMPLES
-You can use these notes to add annotations with information that was not available when a commit was written.
+You can use notes to add annotations with information that was not available at the time a commit was written.

 ```
 $ git notes add -m 'Tested-by: Johannes Sixt <j6t@kdbg.org>' 72a144e2